redarling/FdF-42-macOS/README.md

 ## 🛠️ Installation Instructions

-To get started with the FdF-42-macOS project, follow these steps:
+To get started with the FdF project, follow these steps:

 1. Clone the repository using the command: